hakkane84/Decentralizer-GUI/README.md

 Ready-to-use binaries for Windows, MacOS and Linux can be downloaded here: https://github.com/hakkane84/Decentralizer-GUI/releases

+Users of headless servers or preferring command line interfaces can use Decentralizer-CLI instead, which brings the same features: https://github.com/hakkane84/Decentralizer-CLI

 ## User guide

 The "Quick tour" button on the side menu briefly explains all the functions of Decentralizer.